WillSullivan/AzureTableIdentityStorageProvider/readme.md

 This is still in early development, so don't expect it to work perfectly.
 I'll be using this in another project that is undergoing concurrent development, so updates will be forthcoming.

 **Please note!** Unit tests depend on you having the *latest version* of the storage emulator installed.
-[This is currently in beta.](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/01/16/windows-azure-storage-emulator-2-2-1-preview-release-with-support-for-2013-08-15-version.aspx)
+[This is currently in beta.](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/01/16/windows-azure-storage-emulator-2-2-1-preview-release-with-support-for-2013-08-15-version.aspx).
+Note that the installation instructions for that version require you manually copying files, so make sure you read them!

 ##Version history
 (Version histories are the file version, which matches the major/minor for the assembly version)